mjcaley/aiospamc/README.md

 Python library that implementats the spamc client protocol

 ## Requirements
-* Python 3.5
+* Python 3.x

 ## To Do
 * Add exception handling for socket problems and bad responses
-* Consider non-blocking design
+* Consider non-blocking design using asyncio library
-* Better handling of regular expressions (right now it compiles on every request)
 * Documentation of library and SPAMC/SPAMD protocol